Reverse geocode coordinates and return sf objects

 - address

-FALSE(default), only latitude, longitude and address columns are returned.
-See alsoreturn_addresses.- return_coords
+FALSE, only query metadata, geometry and requested address columns are returned.- return_coords

-The URL of the Nominatim server to use.
+A character string specifying the base URL of the Nominatim server.
 Defaults to

 "https://nominatim.openstreetmap.org/".- progressbar